noms-ops/noms-command/README.rst

 the following top-level attributes:

 ``$doctype``
   Must be ``noms-v2``.
 In future, backwards-incompatible extensions may be implemented in ``noms-v3`` or higher doctypes.

 ``$script``
-  An ordered array of scripts to fetch and evaluate; or Javascript text to evaluate directly.
+  An ordered array of script references to fetch and evaluate; or Javascript strings to evaluate directly.
+A script reference consists of object with a ``$source`` key, the value of which is the URL of the script to load.
+Additional fields in the object are ignored and can be used to document the origin or license of the scripts.

 ``$argv``
   The arguments passed to the application.
 It's called ``$argv``